 Since mid-September 2020, the Committee has agreed that concerned ministers or department directors are able to request 50 per cent of their staff to return to working in the office.
-In addition, a number of measures have been introduced in relation to elections, enabling the electoral commission to establish biometric registration cards, and exempting their staff and the transportation of election materials from existing curfews across the country.
+In addition, the Committee has announced a number of measures in relation to elections, enabling the electoral commission to establish biometric registration cards, and exempting their staff and the transportation of election materials from existing curfews across the country.

 In terms of aviation, international airports in Baghdad, Basra, Erbil, Najaf and Sulaymaniyah remain open for commercial flights following their re-opening by the Iraq Civil Aviation Authority (ICAA) in the second half of 2020, although they are running at lower capacity than prior to the pandemic.
-However, at all international airports except Erbil, as a measure to prevent the spread of the new COVID-19 strain, the Gol has introduced a ban on non-Iraqi nationals travelling from the United Kingdom, Belgium, Denmark, the Netherlands, Australia, Japan, and South Africa, while Iraqi nationals travelling from any of these countries must quarantine at home for 14 days upon arrival.
+However, at all international airports, as a measure to prevent the spread of the new variant of the virus, the Gol has introduced a ban on non-Iraqi nationals travelling from Australia, Austria, Belgium, Brazil, Finland, France, Denmark, Georgia, Germany, Greece, Ireland, Japan, Luxembourg, the Netherlands, Slovakia, Spain, South Africa, and Zambia, while Iraqi nationals travelling from any of these countries must quarantine at home for 14 days.
 However, exemptions may be granted for non-Iraqi travellers who work with UN agencies, diplomatic missions, and other official delegations.
-Flights for emergencies, medical evacuations, carrying cargo and chartering also remained operational between 1 and 31 December 2020.
+Flights for emergencies, medical evacuations, carrying cargo and chartering also remained operational between 1 January and 28 February 2021.
 Additionally, the ICAA has established public health measures that all staff and passengers are required to follow at airports, to limit the spread of the virus.
 These measures include a requirement for all people to wear face masks and use hand sanitizer whilst moving through terminals, as well as practice social distancing (1-metre).
 Additionally, travel authorities have advised those planning to depart from Iraq on international flights to present a negative COVID-19 polymerase chain reaction (PCR) swab test conducted within 96 hours prior to flying.

-Rules surrounding international flights in Federal Iraq (Baghdad, Basrah and Najaf) are as follows.
-All travellers arriving to these airports are required to carry with them a negative PCR test taken within 72 hours prior to arrival.
-Those who arrive without a negative test result are not allowed to enter.
+Travellers arriving to Federal Iraq's airports must carry with them a negative PCR text taken within 72 hours prior to arrival.
+Those who do not have a negative PCR test are not permitted to enter the country.